Kuala Terengganu: Cultural

 The Chinatown of Kuala Terengganu (Malay: Kampung Cina, Simplified Chinese: 唐人坡, local pronunciation: Teng-lang-po) is the centre of the Peranakan Chinese in the city.
 One of the main tourist attractions of Kuala Terengganu, this settlement consists of two rows of shophouses from the prewar era, with some of them dating back from the 1700s.
 Most of the houses are 2 stories high, mainly made of bricks or concrete, with wooden flooring for the second storey.
 Some have kept the intricate wood carving windows, huge heavy wooden front doors, and olden plaques.
 The centuries-old buildings now consists of sundry shops, local coffee shops, offices, souvenir shops, restaurants, kopitiam, and other services.
 It is home to two Chinese temples, Ho Ann Kiong and Tien Hou Kong, which was built in 1801 and 1896.
 Another landmark is the 19th-century Low Tiey water well, erected in 1875.
 After years and years, it still supplies clean water to Chinatown's residents.
 Many of the buildings here have undergone restoration or beautification programmes to make them more appealing, but without destroying the heritage value.
 The recent attractions in Kampung China are its back alleys, many of which are transformed into thematic lanes containing various information, decorations and murals.

 Pasar Besar Kedai Payang or Central Market (more commonly known as Pasar Payang) is the main market of the city.
 This double-storey building houses different kinds of goods, ranging from fresh produce, poultry, sea products, traditional delicacies, home products, clothes, and handicrafts such as batik, songket, and brass ware.
 Pulau Duyong is a river island located at the Terengganu River estuary.
 It is popularly known for its traditional boat making activities.
 Pulau Duyong also contains a historical monument known as Kota Lama Duyong (Duyong Old Fort).
 It is a traditional Malay house built with local and European elements.
+Rumah Warisan Haji Su (Haji Su Heritage House), a complex of two traditional Malay houses located in mukim Losong, is another historical and cultural attraction of the city.

 Leisure

 Kuala Terengganu has various places for recreation.
-Amongst the most prominent one is Batu Buruk Beach, located not far from the city centre.
+Among the most prominent one is Batu Buruk Beach, located not far from the city centre.
 The beach has many amenities and facilities for the visitors.
 They can go for many activities at the beach such as horse riding, horse carriage rides and kite flying.
 However, visitors are not recommended to swim in the waters there because of strong waves.
 Taman Shahbandar is another recreation place in Kuala Terengganu, located by the Terengganu River estuary.
 This park is close to other attractions in Kuala Terengganu such as Pasar Payang, Bukit Puteri and Istana Maziah.
 Other recreational places in Kuala Terengganu are: